 The differences between project managers and program managers can be broken down largely into three main points:

-Program managers oversee groups of projects, while project managers lead individual projects.
+The scope of what they oversee: Program managers oversee groups of projects, while project managers lead individual projects.
 This makes the program manager more of a strategic player than the project manager.

-Program managers tend to have more managerial duties than project managers, as they can oversee multiple projects.
+Their seniority: Program managers tend to have more managerial duties than project managers, as they can oversee multiple projects.
 This can lead to more responsibilities and higher salaries for program managers.

 Program managers and project managers work together when projects and programs overlap.
 Let’s say, for example, that you’re a program manager on a company’s design team.
 You might be in charge of ensuring project managers on the design team have the resources they need to execute their projects and that their project goals align with the team’s larger goals.
 If you were a project manager, you might oversee the projects themselves.
 For example, you might try to redesign the website or update the company’s branding.

-Both project and program managers organize teams to meet a larger goal.
+Both project managers and program managers organize teams to meet a larger goal.
 However, because project managers generally move from project to project, project management can be a good choice for those who prefer variety in their work.
-Becoming a program manager can be rewarding if you have dedicated expertise you can contribute to the well-being of a program.
+You'll gain exposure to different types of projects and can build a portfolio of success to support your career growth.

-Project management approaches and methodologies (eg. Agile, Waterfall, Scrum)
+Project management methodologies (eg. Agile, Waterfall, Scrum)

 Budgeting